Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - For Suno-specific issues, ensure your cookie and session ID are up-to-date and valid
 - For Immersity AI-specific issues, verify that the client ID and client secret are correct
 - If the integration test fails, check individual component tests to isolate the issue
+- For frontend-related issues, check the browser console for error messages and ensure that the API Gateway is correctly configured to handle frontend requests
+- If you encounter issues with the new microservices architecture, ensure that all import paths have been updated correctly in each service
+- When running tests, make sure you're using the correct paths for input files (like CSV, JSON, and TXT files) as they may have changed in the new structure
+- If you encounter "Module not found" errors, double-check that all dependencies are correctly listed in the `package.json` file and that you've run `npm install` after making any changes

 ## Contributing